Statement on Shalom’s inclusion of people who identify as LGBTQIA+

-In 2016, we had the opportunity to hire a Youth Pastor and recognized our desire to be clear about our openness to hiring a person who identifies as LGBTQIA+.
+In 2016, we went through a hiring process for an additional pastor and recognized our desire to be clear about our openness to hiring a person who identifies as LGBTQIA+.
 At the congregational meeting in May 2016, the congregation voted unanimously to be open to any applicant regardless of their sexual orientation or identity, and actively worked at advertising the position in places where a wide diversity of people would have access to the job description.

 Given the current political climate in the United States and the significant differences that still exist within Mennonite Church USA regarding our welcome of people who identify as LGBTQIA+, we have decided that it would be helpful for Shalom to clarify the ways in which we seek to be inclusive.